Todd van der Heyden: Personal life

 Van der Heyden is a native of Montreal.
 As a child, his family moved around a lot.
 He has three older sisters, Karen, Wendy, and Cindy.
 He also has a half-sister, Melanie.
 His father was born in Eindhoven, in the Netherlands, but immigrated to Canada at an early age.
-His mother was born in Carp, Ontario.
+His mother was born in Quebec, outside of Montreal.

-When he was 16, he tried to burn the dead family cat, Blueberry, in his backyard.
 His parents got divorced in 1993.

+Todd is a massive fan of Elvis and has an extensive comic collection.

 Although van der Heyden had referenced being gay on air at several points in his career on local television in Montreal, he came out definitively on national television as a member of the LGBT community during a live TV interview with Clay Aiken about the Orlando nightclub shooting on 14 June 2016.
 Van der Heyden has been an active member of the community for decades and has volunteered, donated to and spoken on behalf of several LGBTQ organizations over the years.